memo-ozdincer/Barclays-Volscore-Implementation/README.md

-This project implements a simplified version of a volatility trading strategy that aims to capture the Volatility Risk Premium (VRP) in options markets.
-The code calculates the difference between implied volatility (what the market expects) and realized volatility (what actually happened) with data from the Yahoo!
-Finance API.
-Traders often try to profit from this when implied volatility is higher than realized.
+This project implements a simplified version of Barclays' volatility trading strategy that aims to outperform traditional equity exposure by short vol strategies using the Volatility Risk Premium (VRP) in options markets.
+The code calculates the difference between implied volatility (what the market expects) and realized volatility (what actually happened) with data from the Yahoo Finance API.
 I included C++ calculations wrapped in Python, along with a basic backtesting framework to simulate trading results.

-I was initially inspired by [this paper by Barclays]([url](https://amarketplaceofideas.com/wp-content/uploads/2021/08/Barclays_US_Equity_Derivatives_Strategy_Impact_of_Retail_Options_Trading.pdf)) (https://amarketplaceofideas.com/wp-content/uploads/2021/08/Barclays_US_Equity_Derivatives_Strategy_Impact_of_Retail_Options_Trading.pdf), and what they referred to as "Volscore".
-However, after running out of time, I had to descope the project to just a VRP strategy implemented in C++ and python.
-Regardless, it was still a cool experience
+I was initially inspired by [this paper by Barclays]([url](https://amarketplaceofideas.com/wp-content/uploads/2021/08/Barclays_US_Equity_Derivatives_Strategy_Impact_of_Retail_Options_Trading.pdf)) (https://amarketplaceofideas.com/wp-content/uploads/2021/08/Barclays_US_Equity_Derivatives_Strategy_Impact_of_Retail_Options_Trading.pdf), and what they referred to as "Volscore," which claimed to have (famously) beaten the new market with high retail investor participation.

+The fundamental idea was that higher than expected far-OTM options activity could cause a huge discrepancy in IV and RV, which I implemented.
+However, their "volscore" model also incorporated downstream effects from this, which was the basis of their "beating the market" claims.
+Essentially, the dynamic was that far-OTM retail activity in and of itself is well-accounted for in the market.
+However, it would be met with hedge funds selling covered calls and puts, which, by nature, requires a huge amount of investment into the underlying equity by the institutional traders (given that short-term call/LEAP or "poor man's covered call" strategies were not popular with Hedge funds).
+So, this caused inefficiencies in options deltas that were just great enough for Barclays and other trading firms to take advantage.

+So far, I implemented the additional increased far-OTM activity but not the downstream effects, and thought of doing so with deep learning in the future.

 1) Implementation

 #### 1.1.
 Introduction

-This repository contains a simplified end-to-end system to experiment with the “Volatility Risk Premium” (VRP) and how it might be integrated into an equity-centric portfolio.
+This repository contains a simplified end-to-end system to experiment with the “Volatility Risk Premium” (VRP) and how it might be integrated into an equity-centric portfolio, as outlined here (https://indices.cib.barclays/dms/Public%20marketing/Volatility_Risk_Premium.pdf).
 The project is primarily composed of:
-• A C++-based “VolScore” library (wrapped in Python via pybind11) to compute realized volatility metrics.
+• A C++-based “VolScore” library (wrapped in Python via pybind11) to compute the given security's realized volatility metrics.
-• A Python-based data pipeline and naive VRP computation.
+• A Python-based data pipeline and VRP calculations.
-• A small machine learning hook illustrating how TensorFlow-based modeling could refine or “adjust” the VRP estimates.
+• A machine learning hook written for TensorFlow, where I plan to add a VRP "correction" model.
-• A minimal backtester showing how one might incorporate short vol strategies vs. equity exposures.
+• A simple backtester based on the second paper cited above, which shows how a short vol strategy can be implemented into a portfolio rather than equity exposures, including performance.

 A lot of research by Hedge funds have been put forward that VRP can serve as a return source, sometimes outperforming equity market exposure under certain stress events (high concentration of retail investors).
 It references their internal "volscore" algorithm, and my code is a recreation of what I believe that could be.
 So far it does the following
 • Computing realized volatility.